cyclotruc/gitingest/README.md

 ### Advanced Pattern Usage (Python API)

-The Python API allows for fine-grained control by combining include_patterns and exclude_patterns.
+The Python API allows for fine-grained control by combining `include_patterns` and `exclude_patterns`.
 When both are provided:

-Files/directories are first checked against all exclusion patterns (default built-in patterns + user-provided exclude_patterns).
+Files/directories are first checked against all exclusion patterns (default built-in patterns + user-provided `exclude_patterns`).
 If a match occurs, the item is skipped.

-If include_patterns are specified, any remaining item must also match at least one of the include patterns to be kept.
-If include_patterns is None or empty, this step is skipped.
+If `include_patterns` are specified, any remaining item must also match at least one of the include patterns to be kept.
+If `include_patterns` is None or empty, this step is skipped.

 ```python
 # Advanced Python API Example